Belgium: 1 Project

 Biomonitoring | Ducati | Environmental Protection

-The purpose of this project is to verify the possible environmental impact of Ducati’s activities using excellent bioindicators such as bees.
-With this in mind, in April 2016, an apiary was placed in an area inside the factory that is close to a track test, trigeneration plant, wastewater treatment plant and various sources of production emissions.
+The purpose of the project is to verify the possible environmental impact of Ducati activities on excellent bioindicators such as bees.
+For this reason, in April 2016, an apiary was placed in an area inside the factory that includes nearby track test, trigeneration plant, wastewater treatment plant and some production emissions.
 Ducati’s apiary consists of three hives.
-Since 2016, samples of all the hive matrices (honey, pollen, wax and the bees themselves) were taken from all the hives and tested for local environmental pollution, including heavy metals, polycyclic aromatic hydrocarbons, dioxins and pesticides.
-While they are exploring their territory in search of nectar, pollen, propolis or water, bees collide with pollutant particles in suspension in the atmosphere.
-Bees’ range over areas with a radius of about 3 km (2 miles).
-For this reason, the positioning of the Ducati apiary is considered to be particularly representative, because it is located within a 3-kilometer radius of high-impact activities such as Bologna Airport and the city’s industrial zone.
+Since 2016, all hives have been investigated by three samples of all the hive matrices (honey, pollen, wax, and bees themselves) to detect any local environmental pollution: heavy metals, polycyclic aromatic hydrocarbons, dioxins and pesticides.
+When exploring the territory to collect nectar, pollen, propolis or water, bees intercept the polluting particles in suspension in the atmosphere.
+Their range of action is about 3 km radius.
+For this reason, the positioning of the apiary in Ducati is considered to be particularly representative because within the company, in a radius of 3 km, there are highly impacted activities such as the Bologna airport and the industrial area.